Help prevent tooth pain, decay, and gum disease to keep your mouth healthy.

 Join the 12 million smiles straightened with Invisalign Clear Aligners!

 We offer many tooth replacement options like Implants, Crowns, and Dentures.

 There are multiple instances in which our West MI dentists will recommend that you receive a dental crown.
 However, the placement of a crown isn’t always necessary and other methods may prove to work better given your specific needs.
-So when can you likely expect the ?
+So when can you likely expect the dental crown procedure?

 Here’s what you need to know about dental crowns and 4 situations where our team of dentists may make the decision to place one.

 Dental crowns are primarily designed to protect a natural tooth that’s located underneath.
 Think of them like a helmet for your tooth.
 Of course, there is also the added benefit that crowns aesthetically look nice and seamlessly blend in with a patient’s smile.